MustafaLotfi/Owleye/docs/USE_APP.md

 **8. Sampling:** If you activate this checkbox, after starting the program, It will start collecting data from you while you are looking in the screen.
 So, this item is for using the program for your goal.

 **9. Testing:** This checkbox is for seeing how well Owleye works.
 If you activate this checkbox, after starting the program, It will start showing you a white point that you must look at that.
 Actually, the user is looking in the white point.
 So, it is clear that what should be the best possible prediction of Owleye (The position of white points).
-Also, you can see Mean Squared Error (MSE).
+Also, you can see mean squared error (MSE).

-**10. Tune blinking threshold:**
+**10. Tune blinking threshold:** By activating this checkbox, you can change the blinking threshold (11) from the default.

+**11. Threshold:** To detect the blinks, The eyes aspect ratio (EAR) method is used.
+In the samples that are collected during sampling, EAR will be calculated.
+It is a vector during time.
+Then using that vector, the velocity of EAR will be calculated as a vector.
+So, the values above the determined threshold are considered as a blink.
+The default value for threshold is gained using try and error with my face. every face can have a different threshold.

+**12. Tune eye tracking model:** By activating this